The Miracles of Our Lady

 The Miracles of Our Lady (Spanish: Milagros de Nuestra Señora) is the main work of Gonzalo de Berceo.

 The work is a collection of exempla about twenty-five reported miracles of Mary, mother of Jesus, written around 1260 in a sort of Spanish dialect called Riojan.

 Context and influence

 The sources used by Gonzalo de Berceo were various collections of tales about the miracles written in Latin.
 He made use of the characteristic resources of the minstrels (see Mester de Juglaría).
-It is important to note that Gonzalo de Berceo belonged to the Mester de Clerecía.
+Gonzalo de Berceo belonged to the Mester de Clerecía.
 The book helped to promote Marian devotions among the people by making the subject easier to understand for the people of his time, but it contains many unorthodox elements that give Mary powers of resurrection or the ability to save sinners from Divine Judgement.

 Structure

 The work's introduction, which features the author himself, is allegorical.
 It is set in an idealized natural scene, which symbolizes the virtues and perfections of the Virgin.
 The introduction is followed by twenty-five miracles performed by the Virgin for her devotees.
 At the end of each story there is a moraleja (moral) or teaching to make the advantages of devotion to Mary apparent to the listener or reader.
 These miracles can be categorised into three different types: